-This article introduces Orders and Order Metrics, and gives a comparison of the two features.
-Note that once turned on, neither Order Metrics nor Orders can be rolled back.
-If you have enabled Multi-entity, the Orders and Order Metrics features are enabled on an individual entity basis.
+This article introduces Orders and Order Delta Metrics.
+If you have enabled Multi-entity, the Orders feature is enabled on an individual entity basis.

-See Orders Tutorials for how to use the Orders feature.
+See Orders Tutorials for how to use Orders.

-Use multiple Order Actions to describe multi-part deal structures in a single Order, making it easier to manage and report on sophisticated deals like a contracted ramp.
+Use multiple order actions to create complex deal structures in a single order, making it easier to manage and report on those complex deals.

 The following components represent an Order:

 A contractual agreement between a merchant and a customer.
-One Order can affect multiple subscriptions which belong to the same invoice owner account.
-These Subscriptions can be owned by multiple customers.
+One order can affect multiple subscriptions and order line items which belong to the same invoice owner account.
+These subscriptions and order line items can be owned by multiple customers.

 The content of an Order, representing the actions that are done on subscriptions, for example, create a subscription, add a product, renewal.
 An Order can have one or more Order Actions, and each Order Action operates on one subscription.